Chargrilled peppers with sour cream

 This is a summer dish, quick to make and perfect to be cooked outdoors in the summer kitchen.
 The important thing here is to chargrill the Romano peppers, to bring out their natural sweetness.
-You can use any red peppers that you have, but don’t try with green or yellow because they are not as flavoursome.
+You can use any sweet peppers, but red ones work best.

-In a land where vegetables are blessed with so many hot days, they are full of flavour.
+In a land where vegetables are blessed with so many hot days, the peppers are full of flavour.
 The best way to eat them is raw.
-The next best way to eat peppers is to chargrill them.
-This makes the base for so many summer dishes, to which people add ingredients local to their regions.
+The next best way to eat them is to chargrill them.
+You can think of them as the base for many dishes: peel and cover them with garlic vinaigrette for a delicious accompaniment to aubergine dip, or combine them with sour cream, blend them to turn into a soup or even better, a sauce for meatballs.

 Ingredients: serves 4 or two greedy people like me